Azure Monitor Baseline Alerts

 7. For leveraging the log alerts for Virtual Machines, ensure that VM Insights is enabled for the Virtual Machines to be monitored.
 For more information on VM Insights deployment, see here .
 Note only the performance collection of the VM insights solution is required for the current alerts to deploy.

-While it´s recommended to implement the alert policies and initiatives to an ALZ Management Group hierarchy, it is not a technical requirement.
+While it´s recommended to implement the alert policies and initiatives to an ALZ Management Group hierarchy, it is not a technical requirement (avoid Tenant Root Group assignments, to minimize debugging inherited policies at lower-level mangement groups, see CAF documentation).
 These policies and initiatives can be implemented in existing brownfield scenarios that don´t adhere to the ALZ Management Group hierarchy.
 For example, in hierarchies where there is a single management group, or where the structure does not align to ALZ.
 At least one management group is required.
 In case you haven’t implemented management groups, we included guidance on how to get started.

 Getting started